VIOLETS LEVEL

 Dancers must maintain their placement in Cultivate Path classes from year to year, and level changes are at the discretion of Doxa Instructors and capacity in each level.
 To re-enter the Cultivate Path after opting for Nurture Path classes instead, a dancer/parent should submit by email a desire to be reconsidered for Cultivate Path placement.
 Dancers with extensive other extracurricular conflicts, school sports, or other scheduling restrictions may find the Nurture Path to be a better fit, as the demands of ballet training increase in higher levels.

-Violets wear a royal blue leotard (girls) on primary technique days.
-Open Tech or Additional Genre classes are free choice for leotard color.
-Please avoid navy as this color is used in another level.
+Violets wear a royal blue or bright blue leotard (girls) on primary technique days.
+Please avoid navy or light blue as these colors are used in other levels.

 Character requires a knee-length black character skirt and heeled character shoes.